Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Introduction

-\textbf{Fact-Verification Attacks.} However, it is equally important to understand the vulnerabilities and limitations of automated fact-verification models.
-Therefore, recent works investigated adversarial attacks on such models by changing the formulation of claims~\cite{thorne2019evaluating,hidey2020deseption,atanasova2020generating}.
-These studies primarily aimed at revealing the dataset's and models' biases as diagnostic tools without considering malicious intents, i.e., the evidence databases were assumed to contain only factual information.
-In our work, we take analogies from journalism, where manipulated media constitutes a major challenge~\cite{donovan2019source,link18_reuters}.
-We assume an adversary that disrupts the automatic fact-checking process by \textit{automatically manipulating evidence repositories} to obscure and/or introduce new misleading evidence.
+\textbf{Fact-Checking Attacks.} In addition to recent advances, previous work studied adversarial attacks on models by changing the formulation of claims~\cite{thorne2019evaluating,hidey2020deseption,atanasova2020generating}.
+This primarily aimed at diagnostically revealing the dataset's and models' biases without considering malicious intents, i.e., the evidence databases were assumed to contain only factual information.
 To the best of our knowledge, Du et al.~\cite{du2022synthetic} is the only work that studied automated evidence manipulation attacks by synthesizing AI-generated articles given the claim~\cite{zellers2019defending}.
 However, their approach lacked a comprehensive analysis and formulation of the threat model and possible attack vectors.

-\textbf{Our Taxonomy.} Disinformation is now an emerging field of interest to the cybersecurity research community~\cite{zurko2022disinformation}.
-As fact-verification models are here to stay, an ecological and rigorous analysis of such defenses is now crucial.
-Adversaries can now exploit AI technologies to, automatically and at scale, manipulate online evidence.
-Therefore, we propose a broad taxonomy (\autoref{fig:threat_model}) to derive our systematic exploration of evidence manipulation attacks.
-The taxonomy spans different dimensions: the attacker's \hlgoals{targets} (evidence camouflaging or planting as in~\autoref{fig:teaser}), the \hlconst{constraints} (the control they have over modifying the repository and the original context), and the \hlcap{capabilities} (the models available to launch the attack).
-We also evaluate the attacks with respect to the attacker's \hlknow{knowledge} (the attacker's dataset and the white- or black-box access to the evidence retrieval and verification models).